mia-platform/documentation/docs/marketplace/tutorials/fully-functioning-rag-application.md

 Check the logs of the _AI RAG Template_.
 At the very beginning, it should say whether the MongoDB Vector Search Index has been created/updated or if it failed for any reason (e.g. database temporarily not accessible or the collection does not exists yet).
 In any case the service will start.

-You may need to restart the pod of the service manually create/update the index.
+You may need to restart the service pod or manually create (or update) the index.

 ### The frontend is not visible